bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 As this section discusses implementation details of `lucet_runtime`, it will refer to structures and enums that are unexported.
-For most components of Lucet's `KillSwitch` functionality, defintions live in `src/instance/execution.rs`. `KillState` and `Domain`, around which most of the implementation is centered, are both defined here and are internal to Lucet.
-As a result, fully qualified paths such as `instance::execution::Domain` may be used below, and not have corresponding rustdoc - these items exist in the crate source though!
+For most components of Lucet's `KillSwitch` functionality, defintions live in `lucet-runtime-internals/src/instance/execution.rs`.

+`KillState` and `Domain`, around which most of the implementation is centered, are both defined here and are internal to Lucet.
+As a result, fully qualified paths such as `instance::execution::Domain` may be used below and not have corresponding entries visible in rustdoc - these items exist in the crate source though!

 As much as is possible, `KillSwitch` tries to be self-contained; no members are public, and it tries to avoid leaking details of its state-keeping into public interfaces.
-Currently, `lucet-runtime` is heavily dependent on POSIX thread-directed signals to implement guest timeouts - for non-POSIX platforms alternate implementations may be plausible, but need careful consideration of the race conditions that can arise from other platform-specific functionality.
+Currently, `lucet-runtime` is heavily dependent on POSIX thread-directed signals to implement guest timeouts.
+For non-POSIX platforms alternate implementations may be plausible, but need careful consideration of the race conditions that can arise from other platform-specific functionality.

-`KillSwitch` fundamentally relies on two pieces of state for safe operation, which are encapsulated in a `KillState` held by the `lucet_runtime::Instance` it terminates:
+`KillSwitch` fundamentally relies on two pieces of state for safe operation, which are encapsulated in a `KillState` held by the `Instance` it terminates:
 * `execution_domain`, a `Domain` that describes the kind of execution that is currently happening in the `Instance`.
-  -  This is kept in a `Mutex` since in many cases it will need to be accessed either by a `KillSwitch` or `KillState`, and for the duration either are considering the domain, it must block other users.
+  - This is kept in a `Mutex` since in many cases it will need to be accessed either by a `KillSwitch` or `KillState`, both of which must block other users while they are considering the domain.
 * `terminable`, an `AtomicBool` that indicates if the `Instance` may stop executing.
   - `terminable` is in some ways a subset of the information expressed by